mudrii/awscli_presentation/sources/index.md

 * The AWS Command Line Interface (CLI) is a unified tool to manage AWS services.
 * With just one tool
-    * can control multiple AWS services
+    * control multiple AWS services
     * automate them through scripts
     * manage aws resources programmatically
     * ...